KryptKode/Carz/README.md

 The domain layer contains the model class and the use case for getting car information (manufacturers, types and build dates).
 It defines a state class, [`DataState`](https://github.com/KryptKode/Carz/blob/master/app/src/main/java/com/kryptkode/carz/data/model/DataState.kt) to notify the presentation layer of the loading, success and error states.
 For paginated data, the [`PagedDataState`](https://github.com/KryptKode/Carz/blob/master/app/src/main/java/com/kryptkode/carz/data/model/PagingDataState.kt) class defines an additional state for when the data is on the last page.
  In the app, asynchronous operations are carried out with coroutines.
 The domain layer defines a class to abstract the different dispatchers.

 The presentation layer is implemented with `MVVM` using `ViewModel`.
 A view state data class is defined.
-The view is a `Fragment`.
+The view controller is a `Fragment`.
 The fragment observes the view state which is wrapped in a `StateFlow`.
 Whenever a use-case is executed in the `ViewModel`, a reducer, which receives the old state and the results (error, failure, or loading) creates a copy of the new state.
 This new state is posted to the view.

 ### Libraries Used